AgencyPMG/symfony-sqs-transport/README.md

 **SQS Has a limit of 10 attributes per message**, but the transport will generally use at least one attribute to send the `headers` from the transport serializer.

+## On Retries

+The symfony messenger worker modifies an envelope with some retry metadata.
+Since messages in SQS cannot be modified in place, we just put a new message into the queue when that happens and the subsequent call to `ack` removes the existing message.